uni7corn/PlayIntegrityFix_new/README.md

 # China?
 Since all users generally use this module, China Rom developments are integrated into this module.
 So this module is recommended for official China Rom.

+Do not update Play Store apk on China roms and use the original app store of the phone (like getapps).

 > [!CAUTION]
 > This module removes Magisk 32bit support permanently!
 The only way to restore 32bit support is to reinstall Magisk and other Zygisk modules.
 So install it with that in mind.